I Can't Get Started

 "I Can't Get Started", also known as "I Can't Get Started with You" or "I Can't Get Started (With You)", is a popular song.
-It was written in 1936 by Vernon Duke (music) and Ira Gershwin (lyrics) and introduced that year in the revue Ziegfeld Follies of 1936, where it was performed by Bob Hope and Eve Arden.
+With music by Vernon Duke and lyrics by Ira Gershwin, it was introduced in 1936 in the revue Ziegfeld Follies of 1936, where it was performed by Bob Hope and Eve Arden.
+Ira Gershwin later explained that Duke's melody had come first: "Vernon played me this tune and told me it had a lyric called 'Face the Music with Me'; that nothing had happened to that version; that the tune was free and I could write it up if I liked it.
+I liked it and wrote it up."

 Hal Kemp and his Orchestra recorded it and it had a bit of popularity, rising briefly to 14th place on the recording charts.
 Bunny Berigan's 1937 version was inducted into the Grammy Hall of Fame.

 Recordings

-Ira Gershwin noted in 1959 that "The sheet-music sale of the song never amounted to much... but an early recording by Bunny Berigan—considered by jazz devotees a sort of classic in its field—may have been a challenge (or incentive) for the great number of recordings that have followed.
+Ira Gershwin noted in 1959 that "The sheet-music sale of the song never amounted to much ... but an early recording by Bunny Berigan—considered by jazz devotees a sort of classic in its field—may have been a challenge (or incentive) for the great number of recordings that have followed.
 Not a year has gone by, in the past fifteen or so, that up to a dozen or more new recordings haven't been issued."